jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

         -- will be used to ensure names are unique local unique_number = 0

+        -- We change wrule_by_id as we proceed, and
+        -- so do cannot use ipairs
         for rule_id = 1,#wrule_by_id do
             local working_wrule = wrule_by_id[rule_id]